-With a background in environmental science and writing, Adrienne brings an innovative and critical lens to her projects as an Analyst at BrownFlynn.
-Her knowledge of environmental, human rights, and globalization topics lets her approach situations from multiple perspectives.
-In her role, she delves into clients’ business goals to see how each of the sustainability puzzle pieces can fit harmoniously for them.
+With a background in environmental science, writing, and teaching, Adrienne brings an innovative and critical lens to her projects as an Associate Consultant at BrownFlynn.
+Her knowledge of environmental, human rights, and globalization topics enables her to approach situations from multiple perspectives.
+As an Associate Consultant, Adrienne enjoys the challenge of identifying each clients’ sustainability needs based on their business strategy and industry trends to help them take the next step in their sustainability journey.
 She is passionate about creating a sustainable world, one day at a time.

-Adrienne is a Cleveland native and is very happy to be back in the city she loves.
-In her free time, Adrienne enjoys hiking in the Metroparks and Cuyahoga Valley, practicing yoga, reading, and cooking meals with her family and friends.
+Adrienne is a Cleveland native and never stops exploring northeast Ohio.
+In her free time, Adrienne enjoys hiking and volunteering in the Metroparks and Cuyahoga Valley, practicing yoga, reading, and cooking meals with her family and friends.
+In 2018, she became a College Now mentor and joined a rowing team with some of her colleagues through the Western Reserve Rowing Association.

 B.S. in Environmental Studies, Gettysburg College